muratk3n/thirdwave/en/README.md

 # Tweets

-The antitrust bills target the empires of companies like Apple, Amazon, Facebook, Google and potentially Microsoft.
+"House Dems unveil bills to rein in Silicon Valley giants..
+The antitrust bills target the empires of companies like Apple, Amazon, Facebook, Google and potentially Microsoft"

 [Link](https://www.politico.com/news/2021/06/11/house-bills-silicon-valley-493511)